 After hot pot we hit the town and ended up celebrating with a Chinese family in their shop.
 This was pretty much music, hand signals and Bai jo, the local spirits.

 And of course fireworks.
 Firecrackers have been going off all week and the on New Year's Day the air was still for of ash.
-These are the 3 Pagodas, what Dali is most famous for.
-They're picturesque but expensive to enter, so I didn't.

 No comments: